brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/specificMagicWeapons.md

 **Price** 33,910 gp; **Aura** strong transmutation; **CL** 15th; **Weight** 2 lbs.

-This simply made _+1 [dancing](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_dancing) shortsword_ leaps to hand at the slightest touch.
+This simply made _+1 [dancing](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_dancing) shortsword_ leaps to hand at the slightest touch.
 It can be drawn as a free action as though using the [Quick Draw](feats#_quick-draw) feat.
 The _cutthroat's apprentice_ dances for 8 rounds instead of 4 when activated, but can only dance twice per day.
-When dancing and attacking a creature, it moves into the target's space and provides the person who activated it (but no other creatures with flanking during his turn if he attacks the same target in melee.
+When dancing and attacking a creature, it moves into the target's space and provides the person who activated it (but no other creatures) with flanking during his turn if he attacks the same target in melee.
 Once the sword's activator completes his turn, the sword moves back to her space.
 If directed to attack multiple creatures in the same turn, the _cutthroat's apprentice_ provides a flank against only the last creature attacked.

 Construction Requirements

 **Cost** 17,110 gp

-Craft Magic Arms and Armor, _ [animate objects](spell_dir/animateObjects#_animate-objects_, _ [unwitting ally](advanced/spell_dir/unwittingAlly#_unwitting-ally)_
+Craft Magic Arms and Armor, _ [animate objects](spells/animateObjects#_animate-objects)_, _ [unwitting ally](advance_dir/spells/unwittingAlly#_unwitting-ally)_

 Dagger of Doubling

 **Price** 10,302 gp; **Aura** faint conjuration; **CL** 5th; **Weight** 1 lb.

-A wielder with a free hand can split this _+1 dagger_ into two identical _+1 daggers_ as a swift action, or a free action if she has the [Quick Draw](feats#_quick-draw feat.
+A wielder with a free hand can split this _+1 dagger_ into two identical _+1 daggers_ as a swift action, or a free action if she has the [Quick Draw](feats#_quick-draw) feat.
 The doubled daggers can't be split again.
 If either dagger is thrown while doubled, the hurled dagger vanishes after resolving the attack and the remaining dagger can be split again.
 If the wielder drops a doubled dagger or it otherwise leaves her person, it vanishes.
 If both daggers leave the wielder's hands at the same time, determine randomly which dagger vanishes.

 Spells or effects placed on a _dagger of doubling_ don't duplicate when the dagger is split.
 Any active effects on a dagger end when it vanishes.
 Destroying one of the doubled daggers just causes the duplicate to disappear, but any damage to a single _dagger of doubling_ remains on both daggers when it doubles.